What subject should I study at university?

 - Could you do any wider reading that relates to the course to prepare yourself?

-In any case, this would be useful when writing your personal statement.
+In any case, this would be useful when writing a personal statement.

 Type of assessment